Career Intelligence Resume Writing And Career Services

 You may find some common ground by checking where they went to school and where they volunteer.
 Maybe you went to the same college or support the same cause?

-As someone who supports dog rescue, with my time and pocketbook, I always feel kinship with others who share my passion.
+As someone who supports dog rescue, with my time and pocketbook, I always feel a kinship with others who share my passion.

 Making a connection like this with a future colleague or boss can help push your candidacy forward.